Ester Oras

 Photo: Mikael Wallerstedt

 Oras is an interdisciplinary researcher who has dedicated her career to bridging the humanities and natural sciences.
-She is the first specialised archaeochemist in the eastern Baltics, and she introduced the field of organic residue analysis to the region.
+She is the first specialised archaeochemist in the eastern Baltics, who introduced organic residue analysis to the region.
 Her main field of research is the use of biomolecular archaeology (lipids, proteins, isotopes) to study ancient diet, diseases and migrations, with a specialisation in pre- and protohistory of the Baltic Sea region.
 Oras is the initiator and director of the Archemy lab External link, opens in new window. at the University of Tartu.

-Her publications include articles in leading international journals in both archaeology and analytical chemistry covering the development of novel mass spectrometry methods for archaeological lipid residue analysis, reconstruction of ancient foodways since the introduction of pottery in the eastern Baltics, and multi-disciplinary analysis of Graeco-Roman Period mummies from Egypt.
+Oras has obtained multiple research grants and awards, including the prestigious European Commission ERC Starting Grant FoodID for studying identity building through ancient dietary practices.
+Her publications include articles in leading international journals in both archaeology and analytical chemistry covering the development of novel mass spectrometry methods, reconstruction of ancient foodways since the introduction of pottery in the Baltics, multi-disciplinary analysis of Graeco-Roman Period mummies from Egypt and the coining of the new concept of biomolecular humanities.